Training Outcomes Within Your Budget!

 Origin and Evolution

 BABOK's origins can be traced back to the International Institute of Business Analysis (IIBA), a professional association that supports the Business Analysis community.
-The initial version of BABOK was published in 2005, and it has since gone through multiple iterations and updates to remain current with the evolving landscape of Business Analysis.
+The first version of the BABOK Guide, Version 1.0, was released by IIBA in January 2005 for feedback and comment.
+Since then, it has gone through multiple updates to remain aligned with the evolving field of Business Analysis.

 As the field of Business Analysis continued to mature and expand, the need for a standardised reference guide became evident.
 BABOK emerged as a response to this need, offering a consolidated body of knowledge that brings together the wisdom, experience, and best practices of seasoned professionals.